DanielTakeshi/suturing/record_master/README.md

 - Finally, use the hand clutch to release the needle and move the gripper to a good spot, and click "home".

+  **UPDATE**: actually maybe not ... for now I think I can get away with using the *hand* clutch to move the gripper to where it will be gripping for the next demo, and then using the *foot* clutch to adjust the master tools so that they're not stuck at the top.

 Then, repeat the above for additional trajectories!
 Once I have a dataset, I can then do a bunch of other stuff ...